AhmedRefaat00/AhmedRefaat00/README.md

   A Software engineer eager to contribute to the team's success.
 Attention to detail and excellent Organizational skills.
 Clear understanding of fundamental of software design, development, testing, and Maintenance.
 Motivated to lead, grow and excel in the tech industry.

+- 👨‍💻 All of my projects are available at [My portfolio Website](https://ahmedrefaat00.github.io/MyPersonalWebsite/)

 - 📫 How to reach me **ahmedrefaat00ar@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1lXDjxbllQoQ7R4NtczWQ3xQ0Q9M286xs/view?usp=sharing](https://drive.google.com/file/d/1lXDjxbllQoQ7R4NtczWQ3xQ0Q9M286xs/view?usp=sharing)
+- 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1lXDjxbllQoQ7R4NtczWQ3xQ0Q9M286xs/view?usp=sharing)

 <hr/>
 <div>